-Costs of depreciation of new or used equipment (research equipment and other devices) used for the implementation of a project,
+Costs of depreciation of new or used equipment (research equipment and other devices) used for research purposes,

 Costs of depreciation of technical expertise or patents purchased from or licensed by third parties on an arm's length basis i.e. intangible assets in the form of patents, licences, know-how and unpatented technical expertise.
 As regards equipment and intangible assets, eligible costs include revaluation write-downs due to the loss of value, if the following conditions are met jointly: